-the contribution which we consider our portfolio of investments is likely to be making to a quantified reduction in greenhouse gas emissions;

-- (b) other metrics as are appropriate to communicate the green impact of our investments; and - (c) a qualitative description of green impacts.
+- a. the contribution which we consider our portfolio of relevant green investments is likely to be making to a quantified reduction in greenhouse gas emissions; - other metrics as are appropriate to communicate the green impact of our relevant green investments; and - c. a qualitative description of green impacts arising from relevant green investments.